 Terminal velocity equation

-The terminal velocity equation provides a means to calculate the maximum velocity reached by a falling object when the upward force of air resistance equals the downward force of gravity.
+The terminal velocity equation is used to calculate the maximum velocity reached by a falling object when the upward force of air resistance equals the downward force of gravity.
 It can be expressed as vt = √2 m g/ρ A CD, where vt represents the terminal velocity, m is the mass of the object, g is the gravitational acceleration, ρ is the density of the medium through which the object is falling, A is the cross-sectional area of the object, and CD is the drag coefficient.

 Practice problems